circlePulse/cpp/Assets/design/README.txt

 NOTE:
-Refrence only!
+Reference only!
 Do not include this directory in stable